ImperialCollegeLondon/grad_school_git_course/_episodes/l2-03-collaborating.md

 exercises: 40
 questions:
 - "How can I make a contribution to other people repositories?"
-- "How do I know what changes other people is doing in my repo?"
+- "How do I know what changes other people are making in my repo?"
 objectives:
-- "Explain what forks and a pull requests (PR) are."
+- "Explain what forks and pull requests (PR) are."
 - "Open a PR to make a contribution to someone else's repository."
 - "Review a PR to check what changes have been made."
 - "(Bonus) Update your fork to keep it up to date with the original repository."
 keypoints:
 - "Forks and pull requests are GitHub concepts, not git."
-- "Pull request can be open to branches on your own repository or any other fork."
+- "Pull request can be opened to branches on your own repository or any other fork."
 - "Some branches are restricted, meaning that PR cannot be open against them."
-- "Merging PR do not delete the original branch, just modifies the target one."
+- "Merging a PR does not delete the original branch, just modifies the target one."
 - "PR are often created to solve specific issues."
 ---